Understanding the Net Investment Income Tax (NIIT) for Landlords

 For example, if you earn $200,000 in gross rents in one year and have $100,000 in expenses, you'll end up with $100,000 in net rental income that must be included in your adjusted gross income for that year.
 If you have a net loss from your rental activities, you can use it to reduce your AGI subject to the passive loss rules.
 This makes the rental property deductions available to landlords more valuable than ever.

-Some Landlords Are Exempt from the Medicare Tax
+The Real Estate Professional Exemption: Some High-Earning Landlords Are Exempt from the NIIT

-Landlords who qualify for the real estate professional exemption are specifically exempted from the new Medicare tax.
-(IRC §1141(c).)
+Landlords who qualify for the real estate professional exemption are specifically exempted from the NIIT.
+(I.R.C. § 1411 (2025).)
 This includes full-time landlords, and many part-time landlords who engage in other real estate businesses such as real estate brokerage or development.
-This makes the real estate professional exemption more valuable than it has ever been.

 Talk to a Lawyer